Start with choosing a just ripe pineapple and do 2 at a go. Doing 1 is just now worth the effort and you can only make maybe 30 tarts.

 Now turn heat to low and keep closer watch over the paste as the sugar will caramelised and then burn.
 Spread out the paste as you stir to allow liquid to evaporate faster.
 Press down with the spatula.

 Paste will be ready in another 40 min or so, after adding sugar.
-See picture on above right.
+You can taste a little towards the end and add more sugar if necessary.
 Total time is about 1 hr and 10 min.
-Some signs are:
+Some signs when jam is ready are:

 – it’s definitely drier, no liquids pooling at the bottom.